yashr0507/risk-adjusted-performance-benchmarking/README.md

 ## Overview

 This project evaluates the performance of multiple financial assets using risk-adjusted metrics and benchmark comparison techniques.
-The analysis focuses on annualized returns, volatility, Sharpe ratios, and compounded returns to assess whether individual assets outperformed the broader market on both a raw and risk-adjusted basis.
+The analysis focuses on annualized returns, volatility, Sharpe ratios, and compounded returns to assess whether individual assets outperformed the broader market (S&P 500) on both a raw and risk-adjusted basis.

 ---